Index: 3

 The characters ‘uk’ or ‘eu’ or ‘fr’ at the end of a line. |

-Regex101 can be a useful way to build a regex interactively:
+Regex101 might be a fun way to learn:

 re.VERBOSE